CogDDN: A Cognitive Demand-Driven Navigation with Decision Optimization and Dual-Process Thinking: Method

-\textbf{Exploit.} Once the Demand Matching module identifies a target object, the system transitions to the Exploit module.
-Unlike the Explore phase, which focuses on broader navigation and search strategies, the Exploit phase emphasizes precise, deliberate actions to achieve the navigation goal.
-This phase leverages a fine-tuned version of the VLM, optimized through prior exploration and experiences stored in the knowledge base.
-Fine-tuning improves the model’s ability to make accurate predictions and decisions based on subtle environmental cues, enabling the system to handle complex tasks with high precision.
-Guided by CoT, the system first generates a Scene Description \textbf{D} based on the current viewpoint image $I$ and the information of target objects $O_m$, performs Reasoning \textbf{R} to infer the most suitable course of action based on the \textbf{D} and $O_m$, and produces the most optimal Decision \textbf{S}, a single action focused on reaching the target.
-Focusing on one action rather than multiple potential actions improves efficiency and computational performance, ensuring rapid and effective goal achievement.
+\textbf{Exploit.} Once the Demand Matching module successfully identifies a target object, the system transitions from exploration to exploitation.
+The Exploit module shifts the agent's strategy from a broad, open-ended search to precise, goal-directed action.
+This phase leverages a version of the VLM that has been fine-tuned on prior successful experiences stored in the knowledge base, optimizing it for goal achievement.
+This fine-tuning enhances the model's ability to make accurate predictions and decisions based on subtle environmental cues, enabling the system to execute complex navigation tasks with high precision.
+Guided by a Chain-of-Thought(CoT) process, the system first generates a Scene Description \textbf{D} based on the current viewpoint image $I$ and the information about the target objects $O_m$.
+It then performs focused Reasoning \textbf{R} to infer the most direct course of action toward the target, given \textbf{D} and $O_m$.
+Finally, it produces the most optimal Decision \textbf{S}, a single, high-confidence action focused on progressing toward the target.
+By concentrating on a single, decisive action rather than a sequence of potential actions, the system improves its decisiveness and computational efficiency, ensuring rapid and effective goal attainment.